AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-change-search-engine-in-admin-fields-locked.md

       <VARIABLE X>
       ```

 1. Is the  `SEARCH_CONFIGURATION` variable present?
 If not present, the search engine configuration is locked to [!DNL OpenSearch] by default.
 To change the configuration, you must add the variable to the `.magento.env.yaml` file with the appropriate value for the search engine.
 If the `SEARCH_CONFIGURATION` variable is present and you wish to modify the engine, replace the existing value for the engine in `.magento.env.yaml`.
-Possible/known values: opensearch, livesearch, elasticsuite, amasty_elastic, and amasty_elastic_opensearch.
+Possible/known values: [!DNL opensearch], [!DNL livesearch], [!DNL elasticsuite], [!DNL amasty_elastic], and [!DNL amasty_elastic_opensearch].
 1. Redeploy the instance.
 1. The search engine field in the Admin will remain locked, but it should get updated with the value you have specified.